hennique/simple_projects/README.md

 # simple_projects

-A list of simple projects to familiarize myself with GitHub.
+A collection of simple projects to familiarize myself with GitHub.